John Henry Seadlund: Early life

 Seadlund was born in Wisconsin, and his family moved to Ironton, Minnesota when he was a baby.
 As a child, he played on his school's hockey team and was an avid hunter who often hunted more animals than was legally allowed.
 Seadlund graduated from Crosby-Ironton High School in 1928.

-Following his graduation, Seadlund worked in local iron mines, particularly blacksmith shops and machine shops under the supervision of his father, a mechanic. went to work in the iron mines.
+Following his graduation, Seadlund worked in local iron mines, particularly blacksmith shops and machine shops under the supervision of his father, a mechanic.
 He seemed to be satisfied until he was laid off due to the Great Depression.
 In July 1929, Seadlund left home and worked various odd jobs in Chicago.
 Seadlund returned home on September 25, 1930, staying there until May 30, 1934.
 During that time, he unsuccessfully tried to get a job at the iron mines, then got a part-time job at a filing station and a delivery boy.

 Seadlund's father, Peter Seadlund, died on March 23, 1933, at age of 51.
 His body was found in the family car, having died from carbon monoxide poisoning.
 It was speculated that his father's death, the Great Depression, and a chance meeting with an infamous gangster pushed Seadlund towards committing crimes.
 "When his father died, John tried to get work in the iron mines, but they told him there was nothing for him," his mother, Delia Seadlund, later said.
 "He sat around home for two years.
 He was desperate for money."

 One day in 1933, Seadlund was hunting in the woods when he saw Tommy Carroll, a hiding gangster and a member of the Dillinger Gang.
 Carroll convinced Seadlund to bring him food, and the two became acquaintances.
 It is not known what Carroll told him, but Seadlund was apparently thrilled by the meeting, viewing him as a "big shot" gangster.
 Carroll would be killed a year later in Waterloo, Iowa.